 To gather real-world operational data, NREL instrumented 12 vehicles six package-delivery vans and six regional tractors operated by UPS out of its Houston, Texas, hub.
 Based on the field data, NREL selected representative drive cycles for chassis dynamometer evaluation at the Renewable Fuels and Lubricants Laboratory to determine the fuel economy and emissions impact of renewable versus conventional diesel in a controlled setting.

 NREL also analyzed fuel properties of the renewable diesel and conventional diesel, which revealed that the renewable diesel was less dense than the petroleum diesel and exhibited a higher mass-based heating value but lower volume-based heating value.

-Initial results indicate that, on average, the renewable diesel reduces carbon dioxide emissions by 4.2% compared to petroleum diesel.
+Results indicate that, on average, renewable diesel reduces carbon dioxide emissions by 4.2% compared to petroleum diesel.
 This is a function of the higher mass-based heating value and lower carbon-to-hydrogen ratio of the renewable diesel, which is typical of many synthetic diesel fuels.
 Fuel consumption and economy trended strongly with mass- and volume-based heating values, respectively, leaving the engine thermal efficiency unchanged for a given cycle.

 For more information about this evaluation, refer to the Economy and Emissions Impacts from Solazyme Fuel in UPS Delivery Vehicles report.